 The good news is chronic urticaria is less difficult to manage now compared to 20 years ago.
 Most urticaria patients can achieve resolution and control of their skin eruptions after careful evaluation and treatment by a board certified allergist.
-New long acting and non-sedating antihistamines have proliferated since the 1980's.
+New long acting and non-sedating antihistamines have proliferated since the 1980s.
 Allergists have strategically prescribed these medications often times in combination, allowing for improved outcomes and less need for sedating antihistamines (for example Benadryl) and oral steroids.

 Your doctor will conduct a thorough history and physical exam followed by lab tests.
-Although doctors only identify the source of the problem 10-20% of the time, treatment is successful in most circumstances.
+Although doctors only identify the source of the problem 10 to 20 percent of the time, treatment is successful in most circumstances.

 The goal of your physician often shifts from finding the trigger of the hives, to successfully suppressing the rash and itching, allowing for you to experience productive and symptom free days.
 For many people the latter is a welcomed consolation.
 Yet others remain frustrated by not knowing what food, drug or other external factor is causing their problem.

-Chronic Urticaria is often not curable
+Chronic urticaria is often not curable

 This is true.
 There is no cure for most CU but long term studies have reported that many patients stop having flare-ups after a period of time that may vary from a few months to several years.
 Your doctor's goals should be to:

--Continue to look for possible trigger factors over time but avoid ordering too many tests.
+Continue to look for possible trigger factors over time but avoid ordering too many tests.
 Sometimes there are multiple triggers such as cold, heat, pressure or even stress.

--Assist you in determining how to avoid factors that may worsen CU.
+Assist you in determining how to avoid factors that may worsen CU.

--Recommend or prescribe medications which will suppress the hives and swelling with minimal side effects.
+Recommend or prescribe medications which will suppress the hives and swelling with minimal side effects.

--Have regular follow-up appointments with you to determine if all the above goals are being achieved.
+Have regular follow-up appointments with you to determine if all the above goals are being achieved.